Soccer-Pochettino has yet to decide if Messi will make Reims trip | Sports-Games

 The 34-year-old Messi, who signed a two-year deal with PSG with an option for a third year after his contract with Barcelona expired, has yet to feature in the squad since joining on Aug.
 10. "We need to analyse and we will decide later," Pochettino told a news conference on Saturday.

-Coach Mauricio Pochettino said he had not yet decided if Argentine forward Lionel Messi would be included in Paris St Germain's squad for Sunday's Ligue 1 trip to Reims.
-The 34-year-old Messi, who signed a two-year deal with PSG with an option for a third year after his contract with Barcelona expired, has yet to feature in the squad since joining on Aug.
-10.

-"We need to analyze and we will decide later," Pochettino told a news conference on Saturday.
+PSG said later that the squad would be announced on Sunday morning.
 Messi has not played since winning the Copa America with Argentina against Brazil on July 11.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)